DataDog/documentation/content/en/glossary/terms/finding.md

   - cspm
 ---

 A finding is the primary primitive for a rule evaluation against a resource.
-Every time a resource is evaluated against a rule, a finding is generated with a Pass or Fail status.
+Every time a resource is evaluated against a rule, a finding is generated with a **pass** or **fail** status.